 From 2012-2015, I was an “Optical Microscopy Tool Development Engineer” at Intel in Oregon, where I specialized in developing next-generation microscopy systems for failure analysis/fault isolation on the 14 nm and 10 nm nodes.
 My chief accomplishments include a patent on a visible light probing system for subsurface semiconductor analysis that was licensed, near-field scanning optical microscopy of an active processor test chip, and using super-resolution microscopy to improve optical debug.
 I received a company-wide award for using structured illumination to image an actively-functioning test chip.
 I also helped develop electron microscopy tools for non-destructive analysis of processors.

-- Mixed ionic/electronic conductors: I am studying how conducting polymers can be used in cutting-edge applications, largely in neuromorphic computing devices as well as biosensors, depending on the material.
-These materials use ions (charged atoms) to dope the film, and are known as “mixed conductors.”
+- Biosensors and Neuromorphic Computing Devices: I am studying how conducting polymers can be used in cutting-edge applications, largely in neuromorphic computing devices as well as biosensors, depending on the material.
+These materials use ions (charged atoms) to reversibly dope the film, and are known as “mixed conductors.”
 This research includes a high-profile demonstration using AFM to directly image how nanoscale structure impacts ion transport.
-These studies are naturally related to battery and energy storage (as those are ion conductors, but my personal interest is in memristive applications such as hardware-based neural networks and memory-based computing.
+These studies are naturally related to battery and energy storage as those are ion conductors, but my personal interest is in memristive applications such as hardware-based neural networks and memory-based computing.

 I received my B.S in Electrical Engineering from UT-Austin, where I was a National Merit scholar and a Cockrell scholar, and I graduated with high honors in 2004.
 I then received my M.S. and Ph.D. at Rice University working for Prof. Kevin F. Kelly in 2007 and 2009, respectively.
 I focused on scanning tunneling microscopy of polymer nanowires.
 While in graduate school I was the fortunate recipient of an NSF Graduate Research Fellowship and several University-wide awards.
 I was then a post-doc at the University of Washington before spending several years at Intel.